 THE SOUNDTRACK ALSO FELT PRETTY OMINOUS

 With former Dazed cover star Marilyn Manson’s version of The Eurythmics’ “Sweet Dreams” and André Rieu’s “Second Waltz” on the line-up.
-Between this and the baby doll dresses that featured throughout the collection, this season Gucci eschewed it’s usual whimsy and slipped into something that felt a lot more grunge-y.
+Add to this the baby doll dresses and slubby cardigans that featured throughout the collection, this season Gucci eschewed it’s usual whimsy and slipped into something that felt a lot more grunge-y.

 THERE WERE TWO NEW COLLABS – WITH RICHARD HELL AND LIBERTY